MicrosoftDocs/azure-docs/articles/azure-resource-manager/bicep/linter.md

 # Use Bicep Linter

-The Bicep Linter can be used to analyze your Bicep files.
-It checks syntax errors, and catch a customizable set of authoring best practices before you build or deploy your code.
+The Bicep Linter can be used to analyze Bicep files.
+It checks syntax errors, and catches a customizable set of authoring best practices before you build or deploy your Bicep files.

-The linter makes it easier to enforce coding standards by providing guidance during development, as well as the ability to break a build (if desired) during continuous integration (CI) for violations.
+The linter makes it easier to enforce coding standards by providing guidance during development, and the ability to break a build (if desired) during continuous integration (CI) for violations.

 ## Install linter